YoussefAlsoufi/Flask_Login_RestAPI/README.md

 - Test Execution: The test function runs using the app instance.
 - Teardown: After the test function completes, control returns to the fixture, which then executes the code after the yield (dropping the database tables).

+client Fixture
+The client fixture provides a test client for the Flask application.
+This test client allows you to simulate HTTP requests to your Flask application without having to run a live server.
+This is useful for testing routes, request handling, and responses.

+runner Fixture
+The runner fixture provides a test command-line interface (CLI) runner.
+This allows you to invoke Flask CLI commands in a testing context.
+This is useful for testing custom management commands or other CLI-related functionality.